Redneck Revolt: Activities

-Redneck Revolt is a national network.
+Redneck Revolt was a national network.
 Local groups use both the Redneck Revolt and John Brown Gun Club names.
 There is no official count of the number of chapters, but as of December 2017 the group had around 45 such local chapters across more than 30 U.S. states.
 The group's membership grew during the 2016 presidential election and following the August 2017 Unite the Right rally in Charlottesville, Virginia.
 In 2018, local groups in Shelby, North Carolina, Portland, Oregon, and Asheville and Boone, North Carolina, disaffiliated from the national network.

 The group focuses on anti-racist organizing among white poor and working-class people, although members are not exclusively white.
 For instance, around 30 percent are people of color.
 In May 2018, a member said that at least one third of the group's membership were women, people of color or non-binary people.
 Administrative and communications activities are divided equally along lines of gender.
 Speaking to Mark Bray, author of Antifa: The Anti-Fascist Handbook, one of Redneck Revolt's co-founders said the group's membership includes veterans, former Republicans and former members of the 3 Percenters.

-Redneck Revolt is active in spaces in which white supremacist groups also often recruit, including country music concerts, flea markets, gun shows, NASCAR events, rodeos and state fairs.
+Redneck Revolt was active in spaces in which white supremacist groups also often recruit, including country music concerts, flea markets, gun shows, NASCAR events, rodeos and state fairs.
 Chapters provide firearms and first aid training, food and clothing programs and community gardens and host needle exchanges, potlucks and educational events.
 Activities around racial justice and transgender rights are predominantly oriented toward rural white people, while firearms training events are oriented toward women and people of color.
 In a September 2017 interview, a member said that the group was exploring ways to respond to health care challenges and food shortages.
 Some of the group's activities are modeled after the Survival Programs pursued by the Black Panther Party and the Young Patriots Organization in the 1960s.